Quick Start for Developers

 Code style for polaris

 Polaris complies with the coding conventions of PEP8.
 Rather than memorize all the guidelines, the easiest way to stay in compliance as a developer writing new code or modifying existing code is to use a PEP8 style checker.
-When you create a load script, we automatically install pre-commit, a tools that helps to enforce this standard by checking your code each time you make a commit.
+When you create a load script, we automatically install pre-commit, a tool that helps to enforce this standard by checking your code each time you make a commit.
 It will tell you about various types of problems it finds.
-Internally, it uses flake8 to check PEP8 compliance, isort to sort, check and format imports, flynt to change any format strings to f-strings, and mypy to check for consistent variable types.
+Internally, pre-commit uses ruff to perform various checks, such as enforcing PEP8 compliance and sorting and formatting imports.
+Additionally, pre-commit uses flynt to update any old-style format strings to f-strings and mypy to check for consistent variable types.
 An example error might be:

 example.py:77:1: E302 expected 2 blank lines, found 1